William J. Webb

-William J. Webb is a theologian, ordained Baptist minister and former professor of New Testament at Heritage Seminary, Ontario.
+William J. Webb (born 1957) is a theologian, ordained Baptist minister, and former professor of New Testament at Heritage Seminary, Ontario.
 He is currently adjunct professor at Tyndale Seminary in Toronto.
 He is notable for developing the "redemptive-movement" hermeneutic in his book Slaves, Women & Homosexuals: Exploring the Hermeneutics of Cultural Analysis (2001).
-This book argues for full role equality of men and women in the church and family while concluding that homosexuality is not a biblically sanctioned lifestyle.
+This book argues for full role equality of men and women in the church and family while concluding that homosexuality is not a biblically-sanctioned lifestyle.
 Craig Blomberg argues that Webb's "proposals concerning redemptive trajectories are among the more influential (and controversial) of new twenty-first century North American hermeneutical methods to emerge."